Informfully/Challenges/README.md

 Teams that participated in earlier iterations of the challenge are welcome to submit a new entry.
 Their existing workflow, however, needs to be adapted to accommodate the changes.

-* Separate training and test sets for (with the training set being the same as in 2025).
+* Separate training, test, and eveluation sets for (with the training set being the same as in 2025).
 * You can use/combine automated means and human-in-the-loop approaches for your runs (i.e., merge the two objectives of the previous small and large subtasks into one main challenge task).
 * Mixing of image retrieval and generation is now allowed; you no longer need to separate them.
 * Image submissions for runs *must be unique* (no reusing images within one run) and *must not use any baseline image* (you can no longer use any of the original news article images in final run submissions).
 * There are no original images available for the test dataset (your workflow must focus on text input).
-* We *encourage* the submission of non-photorealistic images.
+* We **encourage** the submission of non-photorealistic images.

-In addition, acceptance of your run is tied to participation in the online event and to taking part in the review of Working Notes Papers.
+In addition, acceptance of your run is tied to participation in the online evaluation event and you may be requested to taking part in the review of Working Notes Papers.

 ## Online Evaluation